 Somehow this unusual property of the Semitic languages may have facilitated the discovery of phonemes as the building blocks.
 By the original system, only the root consonants were represented because then, as now, for native speakers of a Semitic language, that was all, or nearly all, that readers needed.

 Consonants and vowels

 The new writing soon came to be used by traders to record their trades all over the Mediterranean.
 But it did not work for non-Semitic languages in which the vowels could not be omitted from the written form.
 Among these languages were early varieties of Greek.
-So between 2,700 and 2,800 years ago, system for showing consonants was reworked for a language in which the vowels were intrinsically part of the word structure.
+So between 2,700 and 2,800 years ago, a system for showing consonants was worked out for the Greek of the time with vowels, then as now, intrinsically part of the word structure.
 Letters for phonemes which did not occur in Greek were used for Greek vowels, including what was now easily recognisable as modern A. This was now the first modern alphabet, but with only one letter height.
 Soon the highly cultured Etruscans adapted the new alphabet as a way of writing their language.
 It may have been an Etruscan who systematised the design of what became the four capital letters, M, N, D, B. Then the up and coming Romans, who would eventually crush the whole Etruscan civilisation, adapted the alphabet for Latin with just 21 letters, later adding Y and Z for Greek words containing those phonemes, which did not occur in Latin.